William Atkinson Jones

-William Atkinson Jones (March 21, 1849 – April 17, 1918) was a member of the U.S. House of Representatives from 1891 to 1918 from the first district of the Commonwealth of Virginia.
+William Atkinson Jones (March 21, 1849 – April 17, 1918) was an American lawyer and politician who served as a member of the U.S. House of Representatives from 1891 to 1918 from the first district of the Commonwealth of Virginia.

+He was author of the Jones Act, which granted independence to the Philippines after a period of U.S. control.

 Early life

-Jones was born in Warsaw, Virginia on March 21, 1849 coming from honorable American stock.
-His great-grandfather, Joseph Jones, was a general in the Revolutionary War, an intimate and trusted friend of Lafayette, and subsequently postmaster of Petersburg, Virginia by appointment of Thomas Jefferson.
+Jones was born in air on March 21, 1849.
+His great-grandfather, Joseph Jones, was a general in the Revolutionary War, a friend of Lafayette, and subsequently postmaster of Petersburg, Virginia by appointment of Thomas Jefferson.
 Thomas Jones, the son of Joseph, married Mary Lee, the daughter of Richard Lee, long a member of the Virginia House of Burgesses from Westmoreland County, a first cousin of the famous Richard Henry Lee; and from this marriage was born Thomas Jones II, his father who married Anne Seymour Trowbridge of Plattsburgh, New York.
 James Trowbridge, his maternal grandfather, was recognized by the Congress for his gallantry at the Battle of Plattsburgh in 1814.
-He came from a good heritage, a heritage of which he never boasted, but which he exemplified by a life of high purpose and eminent usefulness.